spencerejd/spencerejd/README.md

 ### Hi I'm Spencer 👋

-👨🏿‍💻 I'm a Data Engineer at PhycoWorks - which is a biotech company developing algae as a sustainable manufacturing platform for chemicals and materials.
+👨🏿‍💻 I'm a Data Engineer at PhycoWorks - a biotech company developing algae as a sustainable manufacturing platform for chemicals and materials.

 **About me:**